 - When project and student information is complete, check "Advance to Regionals" within SEFI website

-- Register students for NIRSEF through the Notre Dame website and pay $10 fee
+- Register students for NIRSEF through the Notre Dame website.
+They must register through this website or they will not receive a virtual check-in time.

 - The NIRSEF uses the Intel ISEF Categories and Subcategories